Hazard Assessment for Wildfire - Machine Learning Approach (ECLIPS dataset)#

 tqdm: A fast, extensible progress bar for Python and CLI.
 It allows for easy visualization of loop progress and estimates remaining time.

-matplotlib.pyplot: Matplotlib’s plotting interface, providing functions for creating and customizing plots. %matplotlib inline is an IPython magic command to display Matplotlib plots inline within the Jupyter Notebook or IPython console.
+matplotlib.pyplot: Matplotlibβs plotting interface, providing functions for creating and customizing plots. %matplotlib inline is an IPython magic command to display Matplotlib plots inline within the Jupyter Notebook or IPython console.

 numpy: A fundamental package for scientific computing with Python.
 It provides support for large multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.

-geopandas: Extends the Pandas library to support geometric operations on GeoDataFrames, allowing for easy manipulation and analysis of geospatial data.
+): Python bindings for the Geospatial Data Abstraction Library (GDAL), used for reading and writing various raster geospatial data formats.geopandas: Extends the Pandas library to support geometric operations on GeoDataFrames, allowing for easy manipulation and analysis of geospatial data.

 pandas: A powerful data manipulation and analysis library for Python.
 It provides data structures like DataFrame for tabular data and tools for reading and writing data from various file formats.

-sklearn: The scikit-learn library for machine learning in Python.
+): The scikit-learn library for machine learning in Python.
 It includes various algorithms for classification, regression, clustering, dimensionality reduction, and more. train_test_split is a function for splitting datasets into train and test sets, and RandomForestClassifier is an implementation of the Random Forest classifier algorithm.

 import os